 4. Make time for self-care and fun activities: Reflecting and rejuvenating are vital to your overall well-being.
 A little treat every month will give you something to look forward to and help you get through those more stressful days.
 Besides, with all of the hard work you’ve been doing – I think you deserve a treat.

 The bottom line

-Your best individual work balance will vary over time, often daily.
+Your best individual work-life balance will vary over time, often daily.
 There is no perfect one-size-fits-all; we all have different priorities and lives.
 So, don’t strive for the ideal schedule, just a realistic one.
+Work stress is going to still happen.
 On certain days you may spend more time at work, and on others, you might have more time to pursue your hobbies or spend time with loved ones.
 The most important thing is to remain fluid and constantly assess where you are against your goals and priorities.